+The 24:1 Municipal Partnership is comprised of elected officials from the 23 (formerly 24) municipalities that make up the Normandy Schools Collaborative.
 The 24:1 Municipal Partnership focuses on issues that no single municipality can tackle on its own—including educational improvement and public safety—and works to promote good governance and provide efficient and effective services to all residents.

 - Cost Savings – Municipalities have cut costs and increased efficiency in their services through collective bidding and purchasing on rock salt, fuel, trash collection, and demolition of vacant and derelict homes.